AustinSteil/generate-files-model/README.md

 }
 ```

+**Adding new fields is easy:**

+1. Add the field to `fields/vars.json`
+2. Add the corresponding HTML form element to `index.html`
+3. Add the placeholder to your Word template

+The storage system automatically adapts to changes in `fields/vars.json` - no code changes needed!

+For detailed documentation, see [`fields/vars.json.README.md`](fields/vars.json.README.md).

 ### Custom Templates

 Replace `template_1.docx` with your own Word template file.
-Ensure your template uses the same placeholder variables defined in `vars.json`.
+Ensure your template uses the same placeholder variables defined in `fields/vars.json`.

 ## Project Structure